aws/aws-cdk/packages/@aws-cdk/aws-eks/README.md

 ```

 Now, given AWS credentials for a user that is trusted by the masters role, you
-should be able to interact with your cluster like this:
+will be able to interact with your cluster like this:

 ```console
 $ aws eks update-kubeconfig --name CLUSTER-NAME